New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Is a lifetime mortgage right for you?

 Deciding whether or not a lifetime mortgage is right for you will depend on your individual circumstances.
-Before you make a decision, it’s essential to consider the advantages and disadvantages of this type of loan carefully and ensure that you understand all of the associated costs.
-You should also seek independent financial advice before deciding to take out a loan.
+Before you decide, it’s essential to consider the advantages and disadvantages of this type of loan carefully and ensure that you understand all of the associated costs.
+You should also seek independent financial advice before taking out a loan.

 How does a lifetime mortgage work?